g-guhan5/g-guhan5/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: Java projects
+- 🔭 I’m currently studying: CSE
 - 🌱 I’m learning: Java
 - 💬 Ask me about: Java, Python, Editing
 - 📫 How to reach me: [guhanguhan5070@gmail.com] or [LinkedIn Profile]
-- ⚡ Fun fact: I enjoy turning complex problems into simple code

 ---